Title: Section 360.3 - Hospital emergency Surge and Flex Response Plans

 (vi) PPE and other supply usage rates.

-(2) Such reports shall be submitted every 24 hours, except and unless otherwise directed by the Department.
+(2) Such reports shall be submitted periodically as determined by the Commissioner, except and unless otherwise directed by the Department.

 VOLUME C (Title 10)